thelc127/Numpy-Matrix-Basic-Operations/README.md

 # Numpy-Matrix-Basic-Operations

-Creating 2 dimensional array
+Creating 2 dimensional array ;
-Matrix arithmetic operations like addition, multiplication Matrix Indexing and Slicing
+Matrix arithmetic operations like addition, multiplication ;
+Matrix Indexing and Slicing ;
-Use of Aggregation functions like max(), min(), sum() Transpose of Matrix
+Use of Aggregation functions like max(), min(), sum() ;
+Transpose of Matrix ;
-Horizontal, Vertical and landscape Reshaping
+Horizontal, Vertical and landscape Reshaping ;
-Big Matrix
+Use of Big Matrix